-- Test the CO Alarm once a week.
-If the CO Alarm ever fails to test correctly, have it replaced immediately!
-If the CO Alarm is not working properly, it cannot alert you to a problem. - DO NOT stand close to the Alarm when the horn is sounding.
+- If the Alarm ever fails to test properly, replace it immediately.
+Products under warranty may be returned to the manufacturer for replacement.
+See "Limited Warranty" at the end of this manual. - DO NOT stand close to the Alarm when the horn is sounding.
 Exposure at close range may be harmful to your hearing.
-When testing, step away when horn starts sounding.
+When testing, step away when horn starts sounding. - NEVER use vehicle exhaust!
+Exhaust may cause permanent damage and voids your warranty.